eben619/Zero-To-Dapp-Workshop/README.md

     }
   };

-  // Function to confirm delivery of goods/services in the escrow contract const confirmDelivery = async () => {
+  // Function to confirm delivery of goods or services in the escrow contract const confirmDelivery = async () => {
     if (web3 && contract && account) { // Ensure web3, contract, and account are available
       try {